-TFES x Total final energy savings for end-use type x [kWh/a] FEC {before,x} Final energy consumption for end-use x, before implementation of the action $[kWh/a]$ FEC {after,x} Final energy consumption for end-use x after implementation of the action $[kWh/a]$ f {BEH} Factor to calculate a rebound effect [dmnl] cf x Regional or climate factor for end-use type x [dmnl] FEC {floor,before,x} Specific final energy consumption for end-use type x, before implementation of the action, per unit floor area [kWh/m 2 /a] А Total floor area of building [m 2] BAC {after,x} BAC energy efficiency factor after BACS upgrade for end-use type x [%], based on EN15232 BAC {before,x} BAC energy efficiency factor before BACS upgrade for end-use type x [%], based on EN15232
+TFES x Total final energy savings for end-use type x [kWh/a] FEC before,x Final energy consumption for end-use $x$ , before implementation of the action [kWh/a] FEC after,x Final energy consumption for end-use x after implementation of the action [kWh/a] f BEH Factor to calculate a rebound effect [dmnl] cf x Regional or climate factor for end-use type x [dmnl] FEC floor ,before,x Specific final energy consumption for end-use type x, before implementation of the action, per unit floor area [kWh/m2/a] A Total floor area of building [m2] BAC after,x BAC energy efficiency factor after BACS upgrade for end-use type x $[\%]$ , based on EN15232 BAC before,x BAC energy efficiency factor $before$ BACS upgrade for end-use type x [%], based on EN15232

 Indicative calculation values for this methodology have been prepared in the following tables.
 Please keep in mind that these values are based on EU-wide data and will need to be adjusted to national circumstances.
 Concerning the average BAC factor (before upgrade), the Ecodesign study (Van Tichelen et al., 2020) presents indicative values for the distribution of BAC factors in the base year per end use, per climate region for the EU.
 The average factors per end use and building type in the different climate regions are taken over below.
-Next to the average baseline for the BAC factors, the reference or baseline consumption before upgrade (FEC{before}) needs to be established as well.
+It is important to note that the baseline is possibly impacted after 2025, when the new provisions for article 14 and 15 of the recast EPBD take effect; more information on this aspect is taken up in the methodological section below.
+Next to the average baseline for the BAC factors, the reference or baseline consumption before upgrade (FECbefore) needs to be established as well.
 Making use of the IDEES database (JRC, 2018), indicative values at EU-level have been developed for the average FEC of the building stock, per end-use and building types and for the three European climate regions.

-Table 16: Estimated average stock of BAC factors for 2020 by end-use and building type, for each climate region - BAC{before,x}
+Table 16: Estimated average stock of BAC factors for 2020 by end-use and building type, for each climate region - BACbefore,x